Botmasher/kinship-explorer-app/README.md

 ## License

 This application is licensed by GitHub user Botmasher (Joshua R) under the terms of the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).
-The embedded game build alone `public/unity/production/` is licensed under the [LGPLv3](https://choosealicense.com/licenses/lgpl-3.0/).
+The embedded game build alone (`public/unity/production/`) is under the [LGPLv3](https://choosealicense.com/licenses/lgpl-3.0/).

 Data from specific languages are not necessarily covered by the same license.
 Read through the [SOURCES.md](https://github.com/Botmasher/kinship-explorer-app/blob/master/SOURCES.md) to track down their licensing and use terms.